From alternative medicine to ancient rituals, pay a visit to one of these Balinese healers for mind, body and spiritual healing in Bali.

 The Buddha Kecapi Usada is priced at IDR 1,050,000, and IDR 1,250,000 for Soma Usada.

 What to know before you go: The readings take place within Agus Sihman’s colourful home in a beautiful garden setting.
 You’ll want to book before you go, and you can choose from a 30-minute palm reading only, to 3.5 hours of aura cleansing and a full body reading or a three-day ritual.
-You can find the full range of offerings on his website, as well as a booking form and how to get to his Ubud wellness centre.
+Find the full range of offerings on his website, which includes a booking form and details on how to get to his Ubud wellness centre.

 Prices vary depending on which package you choose.

-If you’ve lived in Ubud for a while, you might have met Kadek Sutarna at a number of festivals and markets.
+If you’re an Ubud regular, you’ve probably already met Kadek Sutarna at a number of festivals and markets.
 He is gifted with the ability to read an individual’s energetic connections, AKA body scanning, which he has developed from a young age.
 Through this method, he helps to improve your health, emotions and mental clarity.
 Depending on what you need, Kadek offers a number of services, including body scanning, healing consultations, spiritual advice, intuitive healing and water blessings too.

 What to know before you go: You’ll find Kadek Sutarna in his home in Ubud, or making an appearance at special events from time to time.
 He provides one-on-one sessions, tailored to your needs and any concerns you might have.
 You can book your session through his Instagram.